Lady posts brother’s "funny" reaction as girlfriend weds without telling him

 - The post explained that her brother's girlfriend got married to another man without informing him about it

-- The post made by the lady shows how her brother reacted to the news, as many people took to the comment page
+- The post made by the lady showed how her brother reacted to the news, as many people took to the comment page

 A young Nigerian lady grabbed attention after she shared how her brother reacted after his girlfriend got married without telling him.